Buhoma Lodge, Bwindi

 Found on a private island on the Victoria Nile, the island is a short boat ride away Jinja.
 A collection of ten idyllic suits, Wildwaters is one of the best options in the Jinja area for enjoying some wet-and-wild water sports.

 The communal lodge is positioned on a sturdy rock face, encircled by turbulent rapids all around.
-In keeping with the local climate, the lodge is constructed out of timber, stone, and thatch, fitting in perfectly with island’s flourishing forests.
+In keeping with the local climate, the lodge is constructed out of timber, stone, and thatch, fitting in perfectly with the island’s flourishing forests.

-A range of water sports and boat excursions are on offer at the Lodge, and from the observation deck telescopes allow guests to have a closer look at the animals that call the Nile home.
+A range of water sports and boat excursions are on offer at the lodge, and from the observation deck telescopes allow guests to have a closer look at the animals that call the Nile home.

 Kyangabi Crater Lodge

-Found in the Rubirizi District in Western Uganda, unlike many of the resorts on this list, the Kyangabi Crater Resort caters mainly to families, curating excursions that inclusive of all ages.
+Found in the Rubirizi District in Western Uganda, unlike many of the resorts on this list, the Kyangabi Crater Resort caters mainly to families, curating excursions that are inclusive of all ages.

 Of the 32 different styled rooms, all are designed to meet our guest’s personal preferences, depending on group size and requirements.